deviantony/xtrabackup-scripts/README.rst

 An incremental backup cycle is consisting of a full binary backup (the base backup) and one or more incremental backups containing only the data difference between it and the last backup.

-See `Wikipedia: incremental backup`_ for more information.
+See `Wikipedia incremental backup`_ for more information.

 Backup
 ------